An Internet connected home/home office network, consists of a variety of hardware and software components.

 A switch is effectively a bridge with more ports.

 Using switches usually speeds up a network but it depends on the network configuration.
-See the basic networking tutorial
+See the Basic networking Course

 Wireless Access Point